Show Indians: Chief Iron Tail

 Käsebier's session with Chief Iron Tail was her only recorded story: "Preparing for their visit to Käsebier’s photography studio, the Sioux at Buffalo Bill's Wild West Camp met to distribute their finest clothing and accessories to those chosen to be photographed."
 Käsebier admired their efforts, but desired to, in her own words, photograph a "real raw Indian, the kind I used to see when I was a child", referring to her early years in Colorado and on the Great Plains.
 Käsebier selected one Indian, Chief Iron Tail, to approach for a photograph without regalia.
 He did not object.
 The resulting photograph was exactly what Käsebier had envisioned: a relaxed, intimate, quiet, and beautiful portrait of the man, devoid of decoration and finery, presenting himself to her and the camera without barriers.
 Several days later, Chief Iron Tail was given the photograph and he immediately tore it up, stating that it was too dark.
 Käsebier re-photographed him, this time in his full feather headdress, much to his satisfaction.
 Chief Iron Tail was an international celebrity.
 He appeared with his fine regalia as the lead with Buffalo Bill at the Champs-Élysées in Paris, France, and the Colosseum of Rome.
-Chief Iron Tail was a superb showman and chaffed at the photo of him relaxed, but Käsebier chose it as the frontispiece for a 1901 Everybody’s Magazine article.
+Chief Iron Tail was a superb showman and chafed at the photo of him relaxed, but Käsebier chose it as the frontispiece for a 1901 Everybody’s Magazine article.